-Usually, the re-enrolment is done some days after you pay the fees.
+Usually, the re-enrolment is done a couple of days after you pay the semester fees.
 If the re-enrolment for the upcoming semester is not done within 7-10 days after your payment, please write an email to the corresponding contact person for enrolment at the Student Service Center.

 Please search for the responsible clerk at „Student Affairs“ list based on your last name.

 The university entrance qualification document is a school leaving qualification document that is awarded for the completion of high school (the exact name changes depending on the country).
 This document is usually obtained before Bachelor studies.
 In Germany, the university entrance qualification is the „Abiturszeugnis“.